 A Brief Outline Of The Main Seasons Of The Church Year And Their Respective Colors

-We are currently in the season of Pentecost.
+We are currently in the season of ADVENT.

 The Life and Death of Jesus of Nazareth